The Great Wheel of Life – Explained

 While the year technically starts as the days begin to lengthen at the winter solstice, life is still enshrouded in the oncoming winter.
 The seeds of new life lie dormant, awaiting spring.
 But like the earth, our older generations are preparing for spring when the life of new generations will burst forth in all its vibrancy once more.
 Like the earth, the cycle of human life spins around as generations create new ones and really the cycle starts in the Spring.

 And, just like other life on Earth, a high summer period of young adulthood occurs when we have the physical vigor of youth.
 For us it is a time of enthusiasm, success, and joy.
-We then have usually found our mates and paths and, as we mature into full adulthood, the time of passion arrives.
-We have found our loves, both physical and spiritual.
-As we mature and gather experience, our lives turn inward with reflection, and we see things for their real value.

 The Great Wheel of Life shows us that we are aligned with the natural world.
 It shows us that our cycles as people are aligned with the cycles of nature.
 Like the natural world, we have a time of birth, a time of awakening, a high summer of vigor, an autumn in our lives that gives us the strength and courage to persevere.
 And we have a winter in which we find our peace and place in the universe as the cycle of life prepares to renew itself again.
 But, upon reflection, how could this not be so?
 We are products of this Earth.
 We are children of the earth.
 It would be incomprehensible if we were not aligned with the rest of the natural cycle.
 We change as we age just as the world changes as the year ages.
 The earth renews itself through periods of birth and death; and, as a part of it, so do we.
 Our nature is nature.
 We are the earth.
 Through the color rays, our crystals can connect us to the earth and its Life Force, combining its natural energy with our minds and spirits.